 Maduro's 'miracle' treatment for COVID-19 draws sceptics

-CARACAS, Venezuela (AP) — Venezuela's President Nicolás Maduro appears to be counting on yet another “miracle” to save his citizens from COVID-19, promoting a secretive solution with no published scientific evidence he claims will conquer the new coronavirus.
+CARACAS, Venezuela (AP) — Venezuela's President Nicolás Maduro appears to be counting on yet another “miracle” to save his citizens from COVID-19, promoting a secretive solution he claims will conquer the new coronavirus but with no published scientific evidence to support that assertion.

 “Ten drops under the tongue every four hours and the miracle is done,” Maduro said in a televised appearance on Sunday.
-“It's a powerful antiviral, very powerful, that neutralizes the coronavirus.”
+“It's a powerful antiviral, very powerful, that neutralises the coronavirus.”

 It's not the first time the Venezuelan leader has promoted a cure.
 In October, he notified the Pan American Health Organization that Venezuelan scientists discovered a molecule that nullifies the replication capacity of the new coronavirus.
 He hasn't spoken of that development since.
 He's also promoted a special herbal tea he claims can fend off the virus and other ailments.